-The State has set mandatory requirements for state agencies to reduce greenhouse gas ("GHG") emissions by 45% by 2030, 75% by 2040 and 95% by 2050 (based on a 2005 baseline).
-To meet these requirements, the University will need to make substantive changes to how it manages its operations and assets across all three campuses and hospitals.
-The University is working on completing a Zero Carbon Roadmap to serve as a planning tool to reach these goals.
-This utilizes data collected in 2023 for the University's first comprehensive tri-campus GHG Emissions Inventory, including both direct and indirect emissions.
-One of the major efforts toward reaching these goals will be moving away from fossil fuels in the University's building heating systems.
+To meet these requirements, the University must make substantive changes to how it manages its operations and assets across all three campuses and hospitals.
+In order to reach these goals, the University conducted its first comprehensive tri-campus GHG Emissions Inventory, including both direct and indirect emissions.
+The GHG inventory measures the University's progress towards these goals using 2022 data compared to a 2005 baseline.
+One of the major efforts toward reaching these goals is developing decarbonization plans to transition away from fossil fuels in the University's building heating systems.
 Planning work has started to determine the scope of an effort to convert the natural gas-powered steam heating system on the Seattle campus to an electrified system using hot water loops to heat buildings.
-In August 2023, the University hired an engineering consultant to create an implementation plan for the Seattle campus to transition from fossil fuel and to electrify fully the central plant.
-This plan is scheduled to be complete in August 2024.
+In August 2023, the University hired an engineering consultant to help the University create an implementation plan for the Seattle campus to transition from fossil fuel and to electrify fully the central plant.
+The engineering consultant has provided their report, which is under review as the University works towards developing a plan.
+Submission of a decarbonization plan to the State is one of numerous requirements for University compliance with both CBPS and CCA.

 Building on the 2009 UW Climate Action Plan, the University adopted its Sustainability Action Plan on July 1, 2020, which set out ten measurable targets to be achieved over a five-year span.
 The targets under the Sustainability Action Plan include areas relating to energy, transportation, food, waste, academic research, purchasing and more.
-The University is planning to update to the Sustainability Action Plan and will hire a consultant to help with the strategic planning process, to include long range measurable strategies, targets, and actions for reaching net zero carbon.
-The Sustainability Action Plan update will kick-off in fall 2024 and is expected to take approximately 12 months before a new plan is finalized.
+The University is planning to update the Sustainability Action Plan and will hire a consultant to help with the strategic planning process, to include long range measurable strategies, targets, and actions for reaching net zero carbon.
+The Sustainability Action Plan update kicked-off in fall 2024 and is expected to take approximately 18 months before a new plan is finalized.

-The University also is a participating institution in the Sustainability Tracking, Assessment & Rating System, a selfreporting framework for colleges and universities to measure sustainability performance.
+The University also is a participating institution in the Sustainability Tracking, Assessment & Rating System, a selfreporting framework for colleges and universities to measure sustainability performance through the Association for the Advancement of Sustainability in Higher Education (AASHE).
 The University's Seattle and Bothell campuses currently hold gold ratings.
 The University's Sustainability Action Plan document currently is available on the plan website green.uw.edu/plan, which website is not incorporated by this reference.
 Data and metrics on the University's sustainability efforts and status updates currently are posted to the Plan Dashboard on the site.